cherylmj01/flex-dialpad-addon-plugin-main/README.md

 ## Flex UI Configuration

-Before running the plugin, update your Flex configuration `ui_attributes` object to include a string property named `domainName` that is set to the domain of the serverless functions deployed as part of these instructions.
+Before running the plugin, [update your Flex configuration](https://www.twilio.com/docs/flex/developer/ui/configuration) `ui_attributes` object to include the following additional string properties:
+- `domainName`: the domain of the serverless functions deployed as part of these instructions
+- `directoryUrl`: the URL of the custom transfer directory JSON

 ## TaskRouter